Baaabaei/Baaabaei/README.md

 ## Professional Philosophy

-*"Driven by a commitment to innovation and excellence, I approach complex problems with rigorous analysis and creative solutions.
-My goal is to advance AI technologies that empower human capabilities, particularly in neuroscience and engineering, while fostering collaborative progress in the field."*
+*"Driven by a commitment to innovation and excellence, I approach complex problems with analysis and creative solutions.
+My goal is to advance AI technologies that upgrade human capabilities, particularly in neuroscience and engineering, while fostering collaborative progress in the field."*

 ---